APItools/monitor/README.md

 ### Linux

-You can follow our Dockerfile with exact commands how to install Openresty on Linux.
+You can follow our Dockerfile with exact commands on how to install Openresty on Linux.
-You don't have to use all the flags or prefix.
+You don't have to use all the flags or prefixes.
 The essense should be:

 ```bash
 wget http://openresty.org/download/ngx_openresty-1.7.2.1.tar.gz